STYJ/simontan.dev/posts/a-journey-of-self-discovery.md

 # Areas where I want to improve on
 - Smart contract development
 - Deconstructing technical concepts for non technical folks (writing / video)
-- Having the perseverance to stick through something once I've committed
+- Having the perseverance and patience to stick through something once I've committed

 # Interests that I want to explore
 - Zero knowledge proofs